Allison Russell: Career

 Russell was initially a member of the Vancouver-based Celtic folk band Fear of Drinking.

 In 2003, Russell formed the band Po' Girl with The Be Good Tanyas member Trish Klein.
-She recorded seven albums with the band: Po' Girl (2003), Vagabond Lullabies (2004), B-side Recordings (2006), Home to You (2007), Deer in the Night (2008), Live(2009), and Follow Your Bliss (2010).
-Russell formed the music group Birds of Chicago with JT Nero in 2012.
-As part of Birds of Chicago, Russell released three studio albums, Birds of Chicago (2012), Real Midnight (2016) and Love in Wartime (2018).
+She recorded seven albums with the band: Po' Girl (2003), Vagabond Lullabies (2004), B-side Recordings (2006), Home to You (2007), Deer in the Night (2008), Live (2009), and Follow Your Bliss (2010).
+In 2011, Russell's work with the second iteration of Sankofa Strings—Sankofa—recording "The Uptown Strut" (with Grammy award-winning artist Dom Flemons, the Lovin' Spoonful's John Sebastian, Grammy-nominated Professor Louie (Aaron Hurwitz), Súle Greg Wilson, and Ndidi Onukwulu), was released on the Kingswood Records label.
+Russell penned "If Wishes Were Gold", the only original on the album.

+The following year, Russell formed the music group Birds of Chicago with JT Nero.
+As part of Birds of Chicago, Russell released three studio albums: Birds of Chicago (2012), Real Midnight (2016) and Love in Wartime (2018).
 With the group, she also released a live album, Live from Space, and an EP titled American Flowers in 2018.

 In 2018, Russell joined the musical collective Our Native Daughters alongside fellow musicians Rhiannon Giddens, Leyla McCalla, and Amythyst Kiah.
 In 2019, the group released the album Songs of Our Native Daughters under the Smithsonian Folkways label.
 Russell was also featured alongside the rest of the group in a Smithsonian Channel documentary titled Reclaiming History: Our Native Daughters.
 As a single, Russell released covers of the songs "By Your Side" by Sade and "Landslide" by Fleetwood Mac in January 2021.
 She also released a cover of "Everything I Wanted" by Billie Eilish as a single in February 2021.

 In March 2021, Russell released "Nightflyer" as the first single from her album Outside Child.
 She followed this up with the single "Persephone," released in April of the same year.
 She also released the singles "Montreal" and "The Runner" ahead of the album's full release.

 On May 21, 2021, Russell released her first solo album Outside Child under Fantasy Records.
 The album explores her experiences during her youth, including her recovery from the trauma of her childhood abuse.
 For her work on the album, Russell was nominated for multiple awards, including four Canadian Folk Music Awards, the long list for the Polaris Music Prize, and a nomination for Emerging Act of the Year at the 2021 Americana Honors & Awards.
 She was nominated for this award both as a solo artist and in the duo/group category as a member of Our Native Daughters.